RobertoTjesse/Lowest-Astronomical-Tide/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine
+These instructions will get you a copy of the project up and running on your local machine.

 ### Prerequisites

 You will need PostgreSQL+PostGIS, a relational database with geometry functions to rapidly access heights.
-```
 PostgreSQL WITH PostGIS,a relational database with geometry functions to rapidly access heights.
 PgAdmin3 in order to easily create a database, and to make random checks.
 QGIS to determine the consistency of the spatial data.
 ```
+PostgreSQL 9.6 WITH latest PostGIS
+PgAdmin3 (PgAdmin 4 is still a little bit buggy)
+QGIS (>2.18)
+```
 ### Installing

-A step by step series of examples that tell you how to get a development env running
+A step by step series that tell you how to get ayour database up and running

 ```
 1. Download and install PostgreSQL with PostGIS , PgAdmin3 and QGIS in case you havent yet.